atomic-penguin/chef-fundamentals/slides/more-cookbooks/01_slide.md

 More Cookbooks

-* Apply apt, chef-client, and fail2ban recipes via a base role
+* Apply snmp, yumrepo::default, and any other recipe via cheftrain role
-* Add apache2 recipe to webserver role
 * Download and examine the haproxy cookbook